 Sophie: Why is ownership of digital a critical success factor of digital transformation?

-Rich: Historically digital has been the web and their website, which was, in the early days, often an additional element to an organisation.
+Andrew: Historically digital has been the web and their website, which was, in the early days, often an additional element to an organisation.

 Initially, it was somewhat of a bolt on.
 Retailers, for instance, had a digital store and gave it a store number and that store had stock.
 It was treated from a financial and operational perspective, almost the same as any one of their retail fleet.

-The reality is the digital capability has the opportunity to touch every customer.
+The reality is that digital capability has the opportunity to touch every customer.
 It is much more an overlay.
 Digital now is about the ability to connect with your customers, so therefore all parties in the organisation have responsibilities towards a customer and the delivery of customer experience.
 The sharing and ownership of digital as a capability across the organisation is a natural part of being customer focused.
 That is why it becomes a critical success factor.

 Sophie: In your experience, is the leadership of digital given the priority it deserves within the majority of organisations?

-Rich: I think there are two ways to look at this.
+Andrew: I think there are two ways to look at this.

 Generally, I think organisations often fail to get the right balance.
 They tend to view digital as “Tech” or “Sales” rather than an overall method of engaging customers.
 Boards and CXO’s often delegate the leadership to these areas.
 When doing this I think they are missing the importance of their ownership.